bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Solve the most common real world use cases that The Fediverse serves: interaction with followers, tags
 * Retain worldwide potential for scalability
+* Pull-based to remain compatible with static web hosting
 * Improve barrier to entry by being more inclusive about the type, cost and specification of the devices and services that can participate
 * Remain similarly minimalist as Gemini: a well versed developer should be able to implement a full featured client (or server) on a single weekend